IntegratedMillSystems/imslogger-docs/cmd.md

 ```bash
 pip install autologging
 ```
-Please note that `pip` is not always in the `PATH` on Windows, so you have to set that before this command will work.
+Please note that `pip` is not always in the `PATH` on Windows, so you may have to add that before this command will work.

 ## Command Reference